Rose Petal Bath Bombs:

 Grab your other half and do the same thing.

-The last step is to un-mold the rose petal bath bomb and allow it to dry on egg carton foam or something soft for 24-hours.
+Finally, un-mold the rose petal bath bomb and allow it to dry on egg carton foam or something soft for 24-hours.

 When placing these in water you will not only get that amazing rose aroma, but flower petals will be slowly released into your tub.
 Easy Breezy, right!